Jul 22, 2022

 • Integrations with other business applications (CRM, ERP, etc.) and 3rd party services.

-• Scalable data management and storage services (cloud-based or on-premises).
+• Scalable data management and storage services (hosted in the cloud or on premises).

 Both web app and website may target a wide audience.
 However, most web app features will be accessible only upon sign-in.
 Think of Dropbox or Netflix and you will immediately grasp the idea.